rtous/deepquake/README.md

 * 500s windows from funvisis >>> 10s windows from ConvNetQuake
 * Predicting with ConvNetQuake model over funvisis finds too much events
+* Using 50s windows worked better than 10s.
+Other values to be tested

 ## 2.9 Troubleshooting